TechGiovanni/Zendesk-Support-Administrator/README.md

 We need to set up the following:

-Channels
+- Channels
-Custom fields
+- Custom fields
-Views
+- Views
-Business rules
+- Business rules
-Agent roles
+- Agent roles
-SLAs
+- SLAs
-Macros
+- Macros
-Global Zendesk settings / Security settings
+- Global Zendesk settings / Security settings
-Reporting
+- Reporting
-Zendesk apps
+- Zendesk apps

 ## So lets get started! :)
 </p>

-<h2>Agent Roles, Groups, Organizations, and User Tags</h2>
+# Creating Agent Roles, Groups, Organizations, and User Tags

 - Zendesk was built to communicate with millions of customers, so it is absolutely crucial to understand how we can manage our user accounts and their tickets without losing track of our processes.
-- However, even when working with a smaller customer base, keeping scalability in mind is always a good tactic.
+However, even when working with a smaller customer base, keeping scalability in mind is always a good tactic.

-- We will cover the following topics:
+- We will go over the following:

 1. Users/agents/custom agent roles
 2. Groups